|

 VENGEANCE to ARMAGEDDON to JUMANJI).

-He may be criticized by comic purists that he did not maintaining a
+He may be criticized by comic purists for not maintaining a

-What he is very successful in, however, is faithfully adapting and
+What he is very successful at, however, is faithfully adapting and

 maintaining the tone, spirit, and mood of the dark character.